Canto II Literary Map of Exeter & Devon connection: Dean Prior; Robert Herrick

 Though the slab atop his chthonic bed

-lies lichened and empty, the earth remembers
+lies lichened and bare, the earth remembers

 the songs of Herrick and would forgive